andywer/npm-launch/README.md

-# Task runner
+# npm-launch

-Write scripts/makefiles by just exporting some JavaScript functions or JSON5.
+Write scripts using JSON5 or just exporting some JavaScript functions.

 (Usage: tasks.js)
 (Usage: GIF: Run on CLI)

-- Small, fast, supports JS code, JSON & JSON5
+- Small, fast, supports JS code, JSON & JSON5 (JSON with nicer syntax and comments)
 - Runs commands from local `node_modules/.bin` like npm scripts do
 - Completely transparent API: Just write your methods or CLI command lines
 - JS: async/await are available out-of-the-box